 Searching business websites for things they may need a writer for is a good place to start.
 Websites may be missing critical, or even good content.
 Find companies that don’t have social media or blog posts.

 They need you and it is your job to convince them that they need a writer.
 These are the people that you need to contact and sell yourself to.
 You can start locally.

 Find small businesses that are close by and let them know there is a writer in the area.
 Word of mouth is still the best marketing out there.

-- Social media.
 There are several business groups on Facebook, even for freelance writers.
-Join several groups that look interesting.
-Become tight knit in the writing community, you never know who you are going to meet.
+Join several groups that look tight-knit.
+Become tight-knit in the writing community, you never know who you are going to meet.